ju-c/stars/README.md

 - [saleor/saleor](https://github.com/saleor/saleor) - Saleor Core: the high performance, composable, headless commerce API.
 - [manjurulhoque/doccure](https://github.com/manjurulhoque/doccure) - DocCure is a healthcare appointment management system designed to streamline the connection between doctors and patients.
 Built with Django and modern web technologies, it simplifies the process of fi
 - [mbi/django-rosetta](https://github.com/mbi/django-rosetta) - Rosetta is a Django application that eases the translation process of your Django projects
-- [RealOrangeOne/django-tasks](https://github.com/RealOrangeOne/django-tasks) - A reference implementation and backport of background workers and tasks in Django
+- [RealOrangeOne/django-tasks](https://github.com/RealOrangeOne/django-tasks) - A backport of Django's built in Tasks framework
 - [fabiocaccamo/django-extra-settings](https://github.com/fabiocaccamo/django-extra-settings) - :gear: config and manage typed extra settings using just the django admin.
 - [selectnull/django-pyrepl](https://github.com/selectnull/django-pyrepl) - Use Python 3.13 REPL with Django shell
 - [ambient-innovation/django-removals](https://github.com/ambient-innovation/django-removals) - Package to check for known Django removals and deprecations